SzymonOzog/SpaceInvaders-FromPlanetZig/README.md

 # Space Invaders (from planet Zig)
-This is a recreation of the classical game Space Invaders, made as a simple exercise to learn Zig, uses no external graphics libraries, everyting is rendered by hand.
+This is a recreation of the classical game Space Invaders, made as a simple exercise to learn Zig, uses no external graphics libraries(unless you count .png loading as graphics), everyting is rendered by hand.
 Currently only working on windows
 To run just clone the repo and execute
 ```